 The student seeking a more traditional trusts and estates practice by concentrating in Estate Planning will discover that, in addition to the traditional tax emphasis, increasing coverage is given to asset preservation and family business planning.
 Students who anticipate a general business planning practice may coordinate the Estate Planning concentration with the Business Transactions concentration due to the interrelationship between closely-held business planning and the owner’s personal estate planning.

-In addition to taking Trusts & Estates, Business Organizations I, and Business & Financial Basics (formerly Basic Tax & Accounting for Lawyers) (courses required of all students), those choosing to concentrate in Estate Planning must complete the following courses:
+In addition to taking Trusts & Estates, Business Organizations I, and Basic Taxation Principles for Lawyers (courses required of all students), those choosing to concentrate in Estate Planning must complete the following courses:

 |Course Name||Credit Hours|